Nationals Park: 2012 season

 On May 4, for the series against Philadelphia, the Nationals renamed the park "Natitude Park".
 This was following their "Take Back the Park" plan, first selling advance tickets to fans in the Washington, D.C., area before opening up ticket sales to other states.
 This marked a shift from recent years where Phillies fans had flooded the park, as the crowd was predominantly Nationals fans and the team took two of three from their division rivals.
 On July 4, 2012 Nationals Park hosted a game on The Fourth of July that notably featured an 11AM start.
 In every year (except 2020) since 2012 Nationals Park has hosted an 11AM July 4 game.
 The Nationals made the playoffs for the first time since relocating to Washington in the 2012 season, with Games 3, 4, and 5 of the 2012 National League Division Series against the St. Louis Cardinals being played in Nationals Park.
 Washington lost the NLDS three games to two.

 2013 season

 Team owner Theodore N. Lerner approached D.C.
 Mayor Vincent Gray and other city officials in mid-July 2013 and asked if the city would pay to have a retractable roof built over Nationals Park.
 After seeing sketches, Gray rejected the proposal at the same meeting.
 No cost analyses were done before the meeting, although team architects speculated it would cost $300 million.
 City officials noted that the stadium was not designed for a roof.

 2014 season

-On April 22, 2014, the Saint Louis Cardinals slugger, Albert Pujols, hit his 500th career home run off National's pitcher Taylor Jordan.
+On April 22, 2014, Saint Louis Cardinals slugger Albert Pujols hit his 500th career home run off Nationals pitcher Taylor Jordan.
 The Nationals made the playoffs for the second time since arriving in Washington.
 Nationals Park hosted Games 1 and 2 of the 2014 National League Division Series.
 The Nationals lost the series to the San Francisco Giants, three games to one.